Bastian/bstats-backend/README.md

 | GOOGLE_APPLICATION_CREDENTIALS | ./service-account-file.json | The path to your service account file (Can be downloaded from the Firebase Console) |
 | FIREBASE_DATABASE_NAME         | bstats-cfca9                | The id of your firebase project |

+## Docker Compose

+The Docker Compose file allows you to start both the Redis server and the bStats backend itself.
+You can simply run `docker-compose up` to start both Redis and bStats.

+You can also use `docker-compose up --scale app=0` to only start Redis but not bStats (useful for development).